rehierl/metalsmith-doctoc/readme.md

 }
 ```

-In some cases, metalsmith-doctoc needs to create it's own error in order to
+In some cases, MDT to create it's own error in order to point out, with which
-point out, with which options.plugins configuration or file it had a problem.
+options.plugins configuration or file it had a problem.
+As this this will
-As this this will dump the actual error that triggered this problem, this
+discard the error that triggered a problem, this initial error will be attached
-initial error will be attached to the new Error object via a 'innerError'
+to the new Error object via a 'innerError' property.
+Check these properties if
-property.
-Check these properties if doctoc's error messages lack the information
-you need to deal with a problem.
+MDT's error messages lack the information you need to solve an issue.

 ## Plugins API

-If you intend to write a plugin for 'metalsmith-doctoc', you essentially agree
+If you intend to write a plugin for MDT, you essentially agree to generate a
-to generate a menu tree that any user can use as if 'metalsmith-doctoc' created
+menu tree that any user can use as if MDT created this structure itself.
-this structure itself.
-The main advantage for you is that you can concentrate on
+The main advantage for you is that you can concentrate on what your plugin is
-what your plugin is actually supposed to do, which is to read table-of-contents
+actually supposed to do, which is to read TOC menus from file contents.
-from a file's contents.

 Take a look at the './src/doctoc-default' subfolder on
 [github](https://github.com/rehierl/metalsmith-doctoc/tree/master/src/doctoc-default)
-for an example of how to implement a basic lightweight plugin for 'metalsmith-doctoc'.
+for an example of how to implement a basic LP for MDT.

 ```js
 Plugin interface {